-The Opendime itself carries usage instructions in English.
-They are provided as text and HTML files that are internal to the Opendime.
+Opendime carries usage instructions in English, Chinese (中文), Japanese (日本語), Portuguese, French (Français), German (Deutsch) and Russian (Русский).
+They are provided as text and HTML files that are internal to the Opendime itself.

 Easy, just plug into any USB capable device and it will pop up a QR code image and a text file with the Bitcoin address.
 No additional software needs to be installed!

 No. A permanent change is made inside the flash memory of the processor.

 Yes, it can be connected via a USB adapter to Android phones/tables (USB OTG adapter cable required) and Apple iPads (camera kit USB adapter required).
 It is typically seen a photo card, containing a single image, which is the QR code.
 If your phone can see the HTML file on the Opendime (and allow you to open it) then you will be able to check balance and do all the other functions as well.

 There are a number of ways to verify the device; first, you can click on a link shown in the index.htm file present on the device.
 That link includes a signed message, that only an Opendime with access to the private key can generate.
 With version 2 products (rounded type) there is a factory key which can be verified with using the factory public key.
 This proves the hardware was produced by us.